Claim These Tax Deductions Even If You Don't Itemize

 Did you break into a certificate of deposit (CD) early and get slapped by a bank penalty?
 Bank penalties can vary widely, but one thing is constant: You can deduct the penalty, no matter how lenient or how stiff, as an adjustment to income.
 A Form 1099-INT or Form 1099-OID from the bank will show the amount of any penalty you paid.

 You can deduct alimony you pay to a former spouse as long as the monetary payments are spelled out in your divorce agreement.
 You must report your ex-spouse’s Social Security number, so the IRS can make sure he or she reports the same amount as taxable income.
 (Child support, however, is not deductible.)

 There's also a potential deduction here for tuition and fees—up to $4,000.
-(The tuition deduction expired at the end of 2013, but may be extended retroactively for 2014.)
-Again, there are income limits: You can’t take it if your modified adjusted gross income is more than $80,000 if you’re single or $160,000 if you are married and file a joint return.
+Like the Again, there are income limits: You can’t take it if your modified adjusted gross income is more than $80,000 if you’re single or $160,000 if you are married and file a joint return.
 But first make sure you shouldn't be claiming the American Opportunity credit ($2,500 for each of your first four years in college) or Lifetime Learning credit (up to 20% of the first $10,000 in tuition) instead.
 These tax credits are more powerful than deductions, as they reduce your tax bill dollar for dollar.

 Domestic Production Activities

 Are you making something in the USA?
 That's what this deduction of up to 9% of the income you get from your ”activities” is all about.
 It's not just for pumping oil and gas out of the ground, farming or making widgets—making music or software can qualify.
 The deduction traces its origins to an effort by Congress to boost exports by encouraging domestic production.
 It can be a complex deduction to claim but one that all business owners should take a look at—with their accountants.
 The rules are outlined in Form 8903